 Step 5: Wait for Processing

 Processing times for Express Entry applications are typically around 6 months or less, provided that all documents are submitted accurately and on time.
+Some applications can take longer due to prolonged backed checks.

 Additional Factors to Consider for FSWP